Rumour Has It! Omkar Kapoor Refuses To Shoot For Ekta’s Show; Makers Searching For Replacement!

 Pyaar Ka Punchnama 2 Actor Wasn’t Comfortable Playing A Father!

-If rumours are to be believed, Omkar was not comfortable playing a father in the show!
+If rumours are to be believed, Omkar was not comfortable playing a father on the show!
 Now, it is being said that the makers are looking out for another lead to replace him!

 Parth Samthaan Says Controversies Made Him Stronger; Reveals How He & Niti Sorted Out Differences